-What is REM Sleep and Why Do We Need It?
+What is REM Sleep and How Much Do You Need?

-Sleeping isn’t just about laying and relaxing in bed.
+Sleeping isn’t just about laying down and relaxing in bed.
 Your body and brain have a lot on whilst you get your shut-eye.
 In fact, you go through various stages of sleep when you rest at night.
 It’s quite an intense process, and during these cycles, you’ll go through NREM (non-rapid eye movement) and REM (rapid eye movement) sleep.
-In this post we’ll take a look at REM sleep and why it’s important for your health.
+In this post, we’ll take a look at REM sleep, how much REM sleep you need, and why it’s so important for your health.

 You may not be able to tell if you’re in REM sleep (as you’re asleep at the time!), but you can tell if someone else is in a REM sleep stage.
 Signs of REM include:

-Learning and memory – There are studies that suggest that if people are unable to get REM sleep, they have difficulty with their memory.
-One study suggested those not getting enough REM sleep have difficulty remembering what they were taught before they fell asleep.
-Another study showed that not getting enough REM for just 4 days affected cell proliferation in the part of the brain that contributes to long-term memory.
+There are studies that suggest that if people are unable to get enough REM sleep, they have difficulty with their memory – both forming memories from the day before and picking up new skills the day after.
+One study showed that not getting enough REM for just 4 days affected cell proliferation in the part of the brain that contributes to long-term memory in rats.

-Central Nervous System (CNS) development – It’s thought that REM sleep is important for brain development in babies.
-One study suggests that REM is responsible for neural stimulation that is needed to develop mature neural connections.
+It’s thought that REM sleep is important for brain development in babies.
+One study suggests that REM is responsible for the neural stimulation that is needed to develop mature neural connections.

 Not getting enough REM can have negative effects on your overall health.
 Various research has linked a lack of REM sleep to:

 The best way to improve your REM sleep is to simply get enough quality sleep.
-It’s an important part of your nightly sleep cycles, which can affect overall health.
-Sleep is important for your wellbeing, so don’t let it slip and try to make sure that you’re getting enough!
+It’s an important part of your nightly sleep cycles, which can affect your overall health.
+Sleep is important for your well-being, so don’t let it slip and try to make sure that you’re getting enough!